Logo

 5.

-Rhonda Fleming had bit parts in In Old Oklahoma, Since You Went Away for Selznick, and in When Strangers Marry.
+Rhonda Fleming had bit parts in In Old Oklahoma, Since You Went Away for Selznick, and When Strangers Marry.

 6.

-Rhonda Fleming received her first substantial role in the thriller, Spellbound, produced by Selznick and directed by Alfred Hitchcock.
+Rhonda Fleming received her first substantial role in the thriller Spellbound, produced by Selznick and directed by Alfred Hitchcock.

 7.